Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 But now that my children are in college, I can say that we have plenty of room and I am happy with the size of my house.
 And to be honest, it’s not small, just less big than many of those in my area.

 The other thing about the size of the house is that it was not super expensive.
 So, we were able to pay off the mortgage earlier than the usual 30 years.
-Again, I won’t say that everyone should rush the pay off their mortgage.
-In fact, it may be wise to pay for the mortgage over a relatively long period of time, particularly with a low interest rate of say 4% or less (we didn’t though, even after refinancing from a 30-year to 15-year loan).
+Again, I won’t say that everyone should rush to pay off their mortgage.
+In fact, it may be wise to pay for the mortgage over a relatively long period of time, particularly with a low-interest rate of say 4% or less (we didn’t though, even after refinancing from a 30-year to a 15-year loan).